ikeali/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that creates a directory called my_dir
+script that changes the group owner to school